Pots of Paint

 My solution is that the containers will be held in suspension away from the sides of the box using protective mushroom packaging moulds, which will encase the paint containers.
-Mushroom material is made from Mycelium (mushroom roots) and is similar to it’s toxic comparison, Styrofoam.
+Mushroom material is made from mycelium (mushroom roots) and is similar to it’s toxic comparison, Styrofoam.
 It has all the benefits of Styrofoam, being just as cushioning, solid, lightweight and also having options such as fire resistant.
-Mushroom materials are the perfect solution for protecting heavy goods, because they are 100% compostable, meaning they are compatible with Earth.
+Mushroom materials are the perfect solution for protecting heavy goods, because they are totally compostable, meaning they are compatible with Earth.

 The mushroom moulds will fit inside a recycled cardboard box, that is in-turn, also recyclable or compostable.
 The box allows for cube optimisation, enabling more units to fit into one delivery truck, cutting costs and energy of travel.
-The box will also have a fold up handle, so that anyone handling the box is more likely to sensibly use the handle to carry it, rather than kicking or sliding it across the floor, or even drop it from a height.
+The box will also have a fold-up handle, so that anyone handling the box is more likely to sensibly use the handle to carry it, rather than kicking or sliding it across the floor, or even drop it from a height.

-My packaging solution is practical, and is also completely compostable and recyclable meaning that 100% of the package can be easily disposed of in an eco-friendly manner, and so should not be taken to landfill.
+My packaging solution is practical, and is also completely compostable and recyclable meaning that 100 percent of the package can be easily disposed of in an eco-friendly manner, and so should not be taken to landfill.
 It is also made largely from recycled materials and in such ways that use small amounts of energy to manufacture.
 The materials are easily obtainable locally and come from sustainable and reliable resources.